RobRorr/secret-santa-telegram-bot/README.md

 Describe usage

 `/addme`
-Add user to secret santa list
+Add user to secret santa group

 `/removeme`
-Remove user from secret santa list
+Remove user from all secret santa groups

 ###### Admin
+`/creategroup`
+Create a new secret santa group

 `/startsecretsanta`
-Send messagge to all participants with recipient's name and wishlist
+Send messagge to all participants of all groups with recipient's name and wishlist

 `/removeall`
-Clear the secret santa list
+Clear all the secret santa groups

 `/removeparticipant`
-Remove a participant from the secret santa list
+Remove a participant from all groups

+`/checkadmin`
+Check if you are the admin